yungboi22/FileSort/README.md

 # Linux:

-*Note: It is recommended to run the Configurator as root*
+*Note: It is recommended to run the configurator as root*
 1. sudo ./Configurator
 2. If you get an error delete the "SaveLoc" - file and do point 1. again
 3. If you execute without errors you have successfully installed the sorter!